pooltogether/v4-docs/docs/guides/PrizeHooks.md

 Custom prize hooks can be created by deploying a contract that extends the [`IVaultHooks`](/protocol/reference/vaults/Interfaces/IVaultHooks) interface.
 See the [prize hook examples](https://github.com/GenerationSoftware/pt-v5-builder-code-examples/tree/main/src/prize-hooks/examples) to get started!

+### Gas Limits

+On standard vaults, each hook (`beforeClaimPrize` and `afterClaimPrize`) is limited to 150k gas.
+This is to prevent hook executions from becoming too costly for claimers since they pay the extra gas required.
+If the hook exceeds this limit, the call will revert.
+Limits may be different on non-standard vaults.

 ## Using a Prize Hook

 To opt-in to a new prize hook on a standard vault, you can call the [`setHooks`](/protocol/reference/vaults/Vault#sethooks-1) function on the vault with the following data: